 The mixed findings from the Australian cross-sectional dummy regression (see Table 10) suggest that prior to the release of the sustainability report it was perceived that all the report types could contain information relevant to pricing the security.
 However, on event day 0, only the environmental report type was actually deemed relevant for pricing the security.
 Still, day -1 and day 0 did not have overall significant abnormal returns, while day 1 had a significantly negative abnormal return.
 On day 1, the annual report type had a significantly negative coefficient, and the sustainability type had a significantly positive coefficient.
 This suggests that the annual and sustainable report types are the form of disclosure that the market ultimately based the security pricing decision on.
-The difference in the signs of the coefficients suggests that the annual report type of sustainability disclosure tends to convey information implying that the company has increased risk, while the sustainable report type leads the market to believe that prospects for the company are better than previously expected, or that the company has decreased in risk.
+The difference in the signs of the coefficients suggests that the annual report type leads the market to believe that prospects for the company has increased risk, while the sustainable report type leads the market to believe that prospects for the company are better than previously expected, or that the company has decreased in risk.